mukeshkhattar/gke-least-privileged-cluster-roles/README.md

 Let us say that your SRE team has four groups of users/service accounts who need cluster level access with the following permissions.

-1. cluster-admin-group: This group needs all access to the cluster.
+1. cluster-admin-role: This group needs all access to the cluster.
 2. cicd-user-cluster-role:  Members of this group can do everything in the cluster, except reading or writing secrets.
 (So e.g. user in group can change role bindings for all namespaces within the cluster)
 3. ops-user-cluster-role: Members of this group can do everything in the cluster, except changing role bindings and reading/writing secrets.
 4. qa-user-cluster-role: Members of this group have read-only access to everything in the cluster except the permissions to read the secrets.